 Description

-This article explains a basic scenario for configuring a VIP load-balance with HTTP-header check, also known as a reverse proxy.
+This article describes a basic scenario for configuring a VIP load-balance with an HTTP-header check, also known as a reverse proxy.

 This helps set up a scenario where the Public IP is mapped to different real servers based on the request in the HTTP header (URL accessed by the customer).